Centenary University Alert: Please visit the Centenary University COVID-19 area of the website to learn the latest updates.

 Any employee testing positive for COVID-19 will be directed to self-isolate at home and not to return to campus until cleared to do so by their physician.
 Please contact your manager to inform them that you will not be returning to work and that you have tested positive for COVID-19.
 The manager should report the case to their HR representative.
 Employees must submit to HR a return to work note from their physician before returning to campus.

 Despite all precautionary measures, there is always a risk of workplace exposure to communicable diseases.
-Should an employee contract COVID-19 and expose others in our workplace, we will inform all employees of the possible exposure.
-Employees who have been potentially exposed (exposure means contact of less than 6 feet for more than 10 minutes) will be sent home and asked to self-quarantine and work from home for 14 days if they feel well enough to do so.
+Should an employee contract COVID-19 and expose others in our workplace, we will inform employees of the possible exposure.
+Employees who have been potentially exposed (exposure means contact of less than 6 feet for more than 15 minutes) will be sent home and asked to self-quarantine and work from home for 14 days if they feel well enough to do so.
+They should consult with their physician and provide a note to HR from their doctor clearing them to return to work.
 A thorough cleaning of the workspace used by the infected individual will be conducted after the area has been closed off for at least 24 hours.

 Q: An employee in my department is nervous about returning to work.
 What should I do?